 With political momentum gathering to implement the BIMSTEC Charter, in collaboration with USAID, the Department of State, WBD’s Private Sector Support (PSE) Mechanism Contract has designed a roundtable to bring key stakeholders together in Bangkok, Thailand, on December 8-9 to discuss a road map to realize BIMSTEC connectivity objectives.
 The roundtable will encourage knowledge sharing and advocacy through interactive group discussions to identify challenges, opportunities, and potential solutions.

-The event will demonstrate the Thai government leadership in setting and achieving pragmatic milestones and objectives for attaining improved regional Connectivity consistent with the recent Summit declaration.
+The event will demonstrate the Thai government’s leadership in setting and achieving pragmatic milestones and objectives for attaining improved regional connectivity consistent with the recent Summit declaration.
 USAID/CBIC will serve as an organizer and provide technical expertise in support of the Thai government’s BIMSTEC leadership.

 This will replicate and build on the success of the USAID/CBIC roundtable held in Colombo on the sidelines of the BIMSTEC Summit.

-Reducing Trade and Regulatory Barriers for Connectivity: Achieving decisive progress on a FTA among BIMSTEC member countries is a cornerstone of the BIMSTEC Charter.
+Reducing Trade and Regulatory Barriers for Connectivity: Achieving decisive progress on an FTA among BIMSTEC member countries is a cornerstone of the BIMSTEC Charter.
 First, the FTA will remove impediments to infrastructure connectivity, as cross-border transactions are still subject to various fees, taxes, and regulations.
 Second, an FTA focused on deep integration (Connectivity) elements will help businesses access regional and global supply chains and achieve vast untapped potential.
-The roundtable will provide a platform to present and discuss various modalities on how progress can be made toward (1) a negotiating mandate (goods and services), (2) recognition of each country’s likely offers and defensive interests, and (3) a timeline for the liberalization process.
+The roundtable will provide a platform to present and discuss various modalities on how progress can be made toward:

 Non-Tariff Barriers (NTB): A major impediment to Connectivity in BIMSTEC is the administrative and regulatory barriers to trade among member countries.
 Access to each other’s markets in BIMSTEC has been eroded through sanitary and phytosanitary (SPS) issues: Are product quality or performance requirements, testing requirements, labeling requirements, packaging requirements, conformity assessment, and certification requirements more burdensome than necessary?
-In addition.
-Port restrictions specifying where goods can enter, and cumbersome document requirements stifle cross-border trade..
-South Asia is also characterized by inefficient or weak custom procedures, which increases clearance time; excessive paperwork requirements; absence of standardized documents; and lack of transparency in inspection and documentation requirements, complicating administrative procedures and increasing border wait times.
+In addition, Port restrictions specifying where goods can enter and cumbersome document requirements stifle cross-border trade.
+South Asia is also characterized by inefficient or weak custom procedures, which increase clearance time, excessive paperwork requirements, absence of standardized documents, and lack of transparency in inspection and documentation requirements, complicating administrative procedures and increasing border wait times.

-The roundtable will facilitate a robust discussion between experts and policymakers on what are the key non-tariff measures that inhibit trade within BIMSTEC; how to identify, report, and monitor NTBs; and how to eliminate them within the BIMSTEC agreement.
+The roundtable will facilitate a robust discussion between experts and policymakers on the key non-tariff measures that inhibit trade within BIMSTEC, how to identify, report, and monitor NTBs, and how to eliminate them within the BIMSTEC agreement.
 The roundtable is also designed to reach an understanding of modalities and pathways for reducing them.